DjangoGirls/tutorial/en/deploy/README.md

 ## Publishing our blog as a web app

-Now our code is on PythonAnywhere, our virtualenv is ready, and the database is initialised.
+Now our code is on PythonAnywhere, our virtualenv is ready, and the database is initialized.
 We're ready to publish it as a web app!

-Click back to the PythonAnywhere dashboard by clicking on its logo, and go click on the **Web** tab.
+Click back to the PythonAnywhere dashboard by clicking on its logo, and then click on the **Web** tab.
 Finally, hit **Add a new web app**.

-After confirming your domain name, choose **manual configuration** (NB *not* the "Django" option) in the dialog.
+After confirming your domain name, choose **manual configuration** (N.B. – *not* the "Django" option) in the dialog.
 Next choose **Python 3.5**, and click Next to finish the wizard.

 > **Note** Make sure you choose the "Manual configuration" option, not the "Django" one.
-We're too cool for the default PythonAnywhere Django setup ;-)
+We're too cool for the default PythonAnywhere Django setup. ;-)

 ### Setting the virtualenv

 You'll be taken to the PythonAnywhere config screen for your webapp, which is where you'll need to go whenever you want to make changes to the app on the server.

 <img src="images/pythonanywhere_web_tab_virtualenv.png" />

-In the "Virtualenv" section, click the red text that says "Enter the path to a virtualenv", and enter:  `/home/<your-PythonAnywhere-username>/my-first-blog/myvenv/`.
-Click the blue box with the check mark to save the path before moving on.
+In the "Virtualenv" section, click the red text that says "Enter the path to a virtualenv", and enter `/home/<your-PythonAnywhere-username>/my-first-blog/myvenv/`.
+Click the blue box with the checkmark to save the path before moving on.

 > **Note** Substitute your own PythonAnywhere username as appropriate.
 If you make a mistake, PythonAnywhere will show you a little warning.

 ### Configuring the WSGI file

 Django works using the "WSGI protocol", a standard for serving websites using Python, which PythonAnywhere supports.
-The way we configure PythonAnywhere to recognise our Django blog is by editing a WSGI configuration file.
+The way we configure PythonAnywhere to recognize our Django blog is by editing a WSGI configuration file.

-Click on the "WSGI configuration file" link (in the "Code" section near the top of the page -- it'll be named something like `/var/www/<your-PythonAnywhere-username>_pythonanywhere_com_wsgi.py`), and you'll be taken to an editor.
+Click on the "WSGI configuration file" link (in the "Code" section near the top of the page – it'll be named something like `/var/www/<your-PythonAnywhere-username>_pythonanywhere_com_wsgi.py`), and you'll be taken to an editor.

 Delete all the contents and replace them with something like this: